sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/TeamWiki.md

 BurnDown Chart:
 https://www.dropbox.com/s/dh3matde1nk06i1/CMPE%20202%20-%20Monstars%20Sprint%20Task%20Sheet.xlsx?dl=0

+## Week 5 (10/28/2017): Minutes of the meeting

+1. What did the team do in the past week? : The team has started coding their respective modules and added certain classes and methods in the game.
+2. What is the team going to do next week?: We will continue coding the modules as per the design patterns decided in the prior weeks.
+3. What are the current blockers/challenges the team is facing? : The team did not face any issues during the week.

 ## Week 4 (10/21/2017): Minutes of the meeting

 1. What did the team do in the past week? : The team has created class diagrams for the design patterns that were decided last week.